-Increased scrutiny from investors, lenders, and other market participants regarding our environmental, social, and governance, or sustainability responsibilities, could expose us to additional costs or risks and adversely impact our liquidity, results of operations, reputation, employee retention, and stock price.
+Increased scrutiny from investors, lenders, market participants, and other stakeholders regarding our environmental, social, and governance, or sustainability responsibilities, could expose us to additional costs or risks and adversely impact our liquidity, results of operations, reputation, employee retention, and stock price.

-Investor advocacy groups, certain institutional investors, investment funds, lenders and other market participants, shareholders, and customers have focused increasingly on the environmental, social, and governance (ESG) or "sustainability" practices of companies.
+Investor advocacy groups, certain institutional investors, investment funds, lenders, market participants, shareholders, customers, and other stakeholders have focused increasingly on the environmental, social, and governance (ESG) or "sustainability" practices of companies.
 These parties have placed increased importance on the implications of the social cost of their investments.
 If our ESG practices do not meet investor, lender, or other industry stakeholder expectations and standards, which continue to evolve, our access to capital may be negatively impacted based on an assessment of our ESG practices.
 These limitations, in both the debt and equity markets, may materially negatively affect our ability to manage our liquidity, our ability to refinance existing debt, grow our businesses, implement our strategies, our results of operations, and the price of our common stock.

 Our sustainability report details how we seek to manage our operations responsibly and ethically.
-The sustainability report includes our policies and practices on a variety of matters, including, but not limited to, Board and management sustainability oversight, governance and ethics, environmental compliance, employee health and safety practices, human capital management, product sustainability and stewardship, supply chain management, and workforce inclusion and diversity.
-In 2021, we broadened the scope of the Board's Nominating, Governance and Sustainability Committee to include oversight of our ESG programs and related risks.
-We also added newly created positions, including our first Chief Human Resource Officer, ID&E Director, and Sustainability Manager to help lead and evaluate our ESG practices.
-It is possible that stakeholders may not be satisfied with our ESG practices or the speed of their adoption.
+The sustainability report includes our ESG policies and practices on a variety of matters, including, but not limited to, Board and management sustainability oversight, governance and ethics, environmental compliance, climate change, employee health and safety practices, human capital management, product sustainability and stewardship, supply chain management, and workforce inclusion and diversity.
+In the past few years, we broadened the scope of the Board's Nominating, Governance and Sustainability Committee to include oversight of our ESG programs and related risks.
+We also added positions, including our first Chief Human Resources Officer, ID&E Director, and Sustainability Manager to help lead and evaluate our ESG practices.
+Also, in 2022, we conducted our first materiality assessment to identify ESG-related opportunities that will drive the most value for our company and those we serve.
+We engaged a broad variety of our stakeholders to get their input on which ESG topics were of the highest importance to them.
+We also assessed our ability to make a positive business impact in these same ESG areas.
+Together, this information is helping to better inform us as we prioritize and advance our ESG strategies.
+We expect to share the results of the materiality assessment and key ESG objectives, goals, and targets later in 2023 or in the first half of 2024.
+However, it is possible that stakeholders may not be satisfied with our ESG practices or the speed of their adoption.
 In addition to the costs associated with the above mentioned positions, we could also incur additional costs and require additional resources to monitor, report, and comply with various ESG practices.
 Also, our failure, or perceived failure, to meet the standards set forth in the sustainability report could negatively impact our reputation, employee retention, and the willingness of our customers and suppliers to do business with us.
-Our sustainability report can be found at www.leggett.com.
-Our website does not constitute part of this Form 10-K.
+Our sustainability